keptn/keptn.github.io/content/docs/install/_index.md

     using **keptn install** commands (deprecated as of Release 0.17.x)
     * Install using a [Multi-clster setup](multi-cluster),
-    meaning that the Keptn Control Plane is installed in one Kubernetes cluster and the Keptn Execution Plane is installed in another Kubernetes cluster.
+    meaning that the Keptn Control Plane is installed in one Kubernetes cluster and the Keptn Execution Plane is installed in one or more other Kubernetes clusters.

 5. [Authenticate CLI and Bridge](authenticate-cli-bridge)